vlordier/ad-maker/specs/Video_Cutdown_Generation.md

 ---

 #### **2.2.
 Key Scene Detection**:

+The Key Scene Detection Agent is responsible for identifying the most important scenes in the master video.
+This process involves analyzing both visual and audio cues to determine scene relevance.

+- **Detailed Functionality**:
+  - **Visual Analysis**: Uses computer vision techniques to detect key visual elements, such as brand logos and product shots.
+  - **Audio Analysis**: Analyzes audio tracks to identify critical dialogue or voiceovers that should be retained.
+  - **Relevance Scoring**: Assigns a relevance score to each scene, helping prioritize which scenes to include in the cutdowns.
 - **Agent Name**: `KeySceneDetectionAgent`
   - **Task**: Identify the most important scenes in the master video by using visual and audio cues, such as:
     1. **Brand Logo Appearances**